Kohl's cuts annual forecast, as it gets stung with inflation

-NEW YORK — Kohl’s Corp. cut its earnings forecast, as the department store chain joins a string of retailers stung with soaring inflation.
+NEW YORK — Kohl’s Corp. cut its annual earnings and sales forecast, as the department store chain joins a string of retailers stung with soaring inflation.

-The cut in the company's forecast, announced Thursday, came as it reported that its fiscal first-quarter financial results were below Wall Street expectations.
+The reduction, announced Thursday, came as it reported fiscal first-quarter results that came below analysts' expectations.
+Sales at stores opened at least year, a key measure, dropped 5.2% as shoppers scrutinized their purchases.

 Like many department stores, Kohl’s had struggled before the pandemic, but the health crisis wielded a big blow to sales.
 The company’s business was rebounding as customers were going out to social events and buying dressier clothes.
-But like other stores, it's now grappling with supply chain issues and surging inflation that is causing pain to its business.
-Moreover, shoppers, facing with higher costs on everything from gas to milk, are scrutinizing their purchases.
+But like other stores, it's now grappling with supply chain issues and surging inflation that are causing pain to its business.
+Moreover, shoppers, facing with higher costs on everything from gasoline to milk, are rethinking their purchases.

+Kohl's CEO Michelle Gass told The Associated Press in a phone interview that she continues to anticipate wage inflation, and the company is looking at ways to do more automation to offset the costs related to higher wages for its workers.
+For instance, Kohl’s is now offering the opportunity for customers to pick up online orders at the store without having contact with an employee.

 It's been a brutal earnings season for many retailers so far.
 Target reported Wednesday that its profit tumbled 52% compared with the same period last year in an environment of rising costs for things like fuel, and also a lightening quick return by consumers to more normalized spending.
 On Tuesday, Walmart's shares tumbled about 17% for similar reasons after it posted quarterly results.

-“The year has started out below our expectations," said Kohl's CEO Michelle Gass in a statement.
-She noted that following a strong start to the quarter with sales at stores up by low single digits, sales considerably weakened in April as it encountered surging inflation and lapped against last year's stimulus plan.
+“The year has started out below our expectations," said Gass in a statement.
+She noted that following a strong start to the quarter with sales at stores up by low single digits, sales considerably weakened in April as it encountered surging inflation and lapped against last year's government stimulus plan.

+Gass told analysts on a conference call Thursday that the sales drop was driven by declines in home and children's clothing.
+The store's home business had been a winner in the early days of the pandemic as shoppers stayed home, but sales are slowing down as they go out socially.
+She said Kohl's is pivoting to outdoor furniture, expanded decor, children's beds and furnishings in the pet category.
+Children's clothing sales were dragged down by the unseasonably warm weather.

+But Gass said that high inflation is making shoppers rethink their purchases, noting that Kohl's is keeping its customers, but the average total purchase price is dropping.

+Gass is also seeing a split among consumer preferences — some are trading up to brands like Calvin Klein and Tommy Hilfiger, while others are gravitating more toward private-label brands.

+As a result, Kohl's is going deeper in price on items like children's clothes where shoppers are more sensitive to price while raising prices on dressy apparel whose demand is less elastic to price.

-Still, the company said that it remains committed to its long-term strategy and said that its Sephora stores at Kohl's delivered positive sales across the 200 location for the quarter.
-Gass expects business will improve in the second half as it benefits from the rollout of 400 additional Sephora stores, improved loyalty rewards and further investment in its stores
+Still, the company said that it remains committed to its long-term strategy and said that its Sephora stores at Kohl's delivered sales gains across the 200 location for the quarter.
+Gass expects business will improve in the second half as it benefits from the rollout of 400 additional Sephora stores, improved loyalty rewards and further investment in its stores.
+In fact, Gass said that spending has been up at Sephora shops.

 Gass also said that the company is reviewing multiple offers from interested parties looking to buy the business.

-The company said the board is working with Goldman Sachs to conduct a broad process to explore strategic alternatives, which to date has included engaging with 25 parties.
-Further due diligence is ongoing, and the board has requested fully-financed final bids to be submitted in the coming weeks, the company said.
+The company's board is working with Goldman Sachs to explore strategic alternatives, which to date has included engaging with 25 parties.
+The board has requested fully-financed final bids to be submitted in the coming weeks, Kohl’s said.

 The Menomonee Falls, Wisconsin-based company said that it earned $14 million, or 11 cents per share.